eclipse-tractusx/tractus-x-umbrella/docs/user/guides/hausanschluss-bundles.md

 ## Introduction

-The **“Hausanschluss” Bundle** is a set of Helm Charts that simplifies deployment of all the Catena-X enablement services into modular, independently deployable Capability Bundles.
+The **"Hausanschluss" Bundles** are a set of helm charts that simplify deployment of all the Tractus-X enablement services into modular, independently deployable Capability Bundles.
 Its goal is to reduce deployment complexity, enable “bring-your-own” components, and accelerate onboarding for product developers, testers, and SMEs.